 Our artisans come from four different ethnic groups in Burma: Karen, Lahu, Kachin and Karenni.
+Refugee women and migrants.
 They share their skills, culture and stories with us.
 We work with approximately 30 artisans.

 We design limited-edition, ethically-made homewares, accessories and jewellery that reinterpret traditional textiles and preserve our artisans’ skills.
 We also collaborate with established designers to create special collections unique to them.